apache/nifi/minifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 ### Install MiNiFi as a windows service
 MiNiFi can be installed as a service by executing the `install-service.bat`.
 By default, the service name will be `minifi`.
 It can be changed with the `serviceName` parameter:
 ```
-install-service.bat "serviceName=minifi_java"
+install-service.bat "serviceName:minifi_java"
 ```
-The user can be specified which should be used to run the service.
-For that the `serviceUser` and `serviceUserPassword` parameters need to be used.
+The user, which should be used to run the service, can be specified.
+For that, the `serviceUser` and `serviceUserPassword` parameters need to be used.
 The username has to be in domain\username format, like `LOCAL\minifi`.
-If the service user not provided, the `Local System` account will be used to install the service:
+If the service user not provided, the `Local System` account will be used to install the service.
+If the `serviceUserPassword` parameter is provided, the terminal will be closed after the installation because of security reasons.
+Example command:
 ```
-install-service.bat "serviceUser=AD\minifi_user" "serviceUserPassword=password"
+install-service.bat "serviceUser:AD\minifi_user" "serviceUserPassword:password"
 ```
 Once MiNiFi get installed as a service, it will always start up after every reboot.
 After the service get installed, it can be started with the `start-service.bat`.
 If MiNiFi get installed with a custom name, the `serviceName` parameter need to be used to specify it:
 ```
-start-service.bat "serviceName=minifi_java"
+start-service.bat "serviceName:minifi_java"
 ```

 # Working with DataFlows